siriusctrl/UniPublic/COMP90025 Parallel and Multicore Computing/Lecture1.md

 - Any algorithm that runs on a <u>EREW PRAM</u> will run on a <u>CREW PRAM</u>
   - ==Why?
 Can we guarantee the correctness in this case?==
+  - Yes, since the <u>EREW PRAM</u> require to handle how multiple thread write to the same data location, however, this won’t happen at <u>CREW PRAM</u>
 - Any algorithm that runs on a <u>CREW PRAM</u> will run on a <u>COMMON CRCW PRAM</u>
 -